queryluke/masseffect-5e-data/data/class-features/paint-by-number.md

 ---
-id: paint_by_number
 name: Paint by Number
+class: soldier
+level: 18
+subclass: havoc
 ---
-At {{ level }} level, you become a heavy weapon artist and a targeting laser is your paintbrush.
+At 18th level, you become a heavy weapon artist and a targeting laser is your paintbrush.
 When using a Heavy Weapon that requires a round of
 <me-condition id="targeting" />, you may target and fire on the same turn.